The following Property guidance note provides comprehensive and up to date legal information covering:

 BA 1984, s 91(2) provides that it is the function of LAs to enforce the Building Regulations in its area.
-However, this general power is subject to exemptions, which provide that no enforcement can be taken by an LA in
+However,

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.